Review of top quark mass measurements in CMS: Introduction

-The direct measurements are based on the picture of the top quark as a free particle and make the fundamental assumption that the invariant mass of the top quark decay products is directly related to the mass of the original top quark particle.
-In this picture, the main challenge is to identify the top quark decay products and reconstruct their invariant mass with the best possible experimental resolution.
+The direct measurements are based on the picture of the top quark as a free and asymptotic particle, which implies that the invariant mass of the top quark decay products is directly related to the pole mass of the original top quark particle.
+In this picture, the main challenges are to identify the top quark decay products and reconstruct their invariant mass with the best possible experimental resolution.
+Furthermore, the final-state particles not originating from the top quark decay have to be accounted for, and the uncertainties related to theoretical limitations of the MC simulations need to be properly estimated, including off-shell and colour-neutralisation corrections.
 The direct measurements rely on MC simulations for the precise modelling of the event decay topologies and experimental effects, but also for the calibration of the analysis in terms of a built-in \mt parameter that is extracted from the simulation.
-Such measurements have the smallest experimental uncertainties.
-However, due to limitations of the current theoretical knowledge, an additional conceptual uncertainty has to be accounted for when the result is interpreted in terms of \mt defined in the field theory of quantum chromodynamics (QCD).
+Therefore the value of \mt obtained in such a way corresponds to the respective top quark mass parameter, \mtmc, used in the particular MC simulation.
+In the simulated top quark samples used by CMS in this report, top quarks are generated with a mass following a relativistic Breit--Wigner distribution centered around \mtmc, with a width \topwidth equal to the SM prediction.
+Each top quark then decays independently.
+The direct measurements have the smallest experimental uncertainties since these are based on the most \mt-sensitive observables.
+However, due to limitations of the current theoretical knowledge implemented in the MC simulations, an additional conceptual uncertainty has to be accounted for when the result is interpreted in terms of \mt defined in the field theory of QCD.
+The quantification of this conceptual uncertainty has not been part of the direct \mt measurements so far and requires separate investigations.
 The measurements in this category typically employ a full reconstruction of the top quark and are performed by analysing top quark-antiquark pair (\ttbar) events in multiple decay channels.
 In the dilepton channel, a full kinematic analysis (KINb)~\cite{CMS:2011acs}, the analytical matrix weighting technique (AMWT)~\cite{CMS:2011acs,CMS:2012tdr,CMS:2015lbj}, an \Mbl{}+\MTtwobb hybrid fit, taking into account external constraints on the jet energy scale (hybrid)~\cite{CMS:2017znf}, as well as an \mbl fit~\cite{CMS:2018fks} have been employed.
 In the lepton+jets and all-jets channels the techniques have evolved from a simultaneous fit of \mt and the jet energy scale (2D ideogram)~\cite{CMS:2012sas,CMS:2013lqq} to the hybrid ideogram method~\cite{CMS:2015lbj,CMS:2018quc,CMS:2018tye} and, in the most recent measurement~\cite{CMS:2023ebf}, to a 5D profile likelihood fit.
 Template fits were used to extract \mt in single top quark~\cite{CMS:2017mpr,CMS:2021jnp} events.
 While the single top quark analyses currently have relatively large uncertainties compared to the analyses using \ttbar events, they offer complementary information and have an excellent potential for improvement with the large data sets expected in future LHC runs.